daovietduy99/devops-coding-assessment/README.md

 ## Setup Instructions

-### AWS Configuration: Assume you have an AWS account with fully permission
+### AWS Configuration: Assume you have an AWS account with full permissions
 1. Configure AWS credentials:
 ```
 aws configure